DSigmund/doc-admin/content/processes-automation/dynamic-fields.rst

    ::

       http://some.example.com/handle?query=[% Data.Field1 | uri %]
+      Where Field1 is for example the name of the Dynamic Field

 Link for preview
    If filled in, this URL will be used for a preview which is shown when this link is hovered in ticket zoom.
 Please note that for this to work, the regular URL field above needs to be filled in, too.